-The two primary causes of Candida overgrowth are a diet high in sugar and carbs and the overuse of antibiotics.
+The two primary causes of candida overgrowth are a diet high in sugar and carbs and the overuse of antibiotics.
 Sugar and any food that breaks down into sugar in the body is the primary food source for yeast.
-Consumption of other foods like grains, legumes, and caffeine destroy the gut lining and make it vulnerable to overgrowth as well.
-While antibiotics wipe out friendly flora that would help keep yeast in check and creates an alkaline rich environment that encourages them to proliferate.
+Consumption of other foods like grains, legumes, and caffeine destroys the gut lining and makes it vulnerable to overgrowth as well.
+While antibiotics wipe out friendly flora that would help keep yeast in check and create an alkaline-rich environment that encourages them to proliferate.

 Other underlying contributors include exposure to pesticides and herbicides, which kill friendly flora, encourage pathogenic microbes, impair immune function, and increase blood glucose levels.
-Chronic stress or sympathetic dominance, which weakens immunity, increases glucose levels and destroys healthy gut flora.
+Chronic stress or sympathetic dominance, which weakens immunity, increases glucose levels, and destroys healthy gut flora.
 A gut that is too alkaline, as this is the environment that yeast needs for growth.
-Heavy metal toxicity which degrades the integrity of the gut and impairs immunity.
+Heavy metal toxicity degrades the integrity of the gut and impairs immunity.
 Hormonal imbalances create an environment that encourages yeast overgrowth.
-Nicotine use strengthens proliferation, morphogenesis and Candida’s ability to adhere, as well as weakening immunity and elevating blood glucose levels and disrupting neurotransmitters needed for gut function.
+Nicotine use strengthens proliferation, morphogenesis, and candida’s ability to adhere, as well as weakening immunity and elevating blood glucose levels, and disrupting neurotransmitters needed for gut function.

 By randomly choosing products without understanding the true nature of this beast it can actually hinder your progress in eliminating yeast overgrowth and lead to an increase in symptoms.
 If you’re looking for a quick read that will cover all the bases for you and get you on the right path from the very start, you may want to take a look at my eBook “Candida Secrets.”

 One very popular, but controversial treatment approach is called Threelac.
 You may want to read my review and experience with this product before trying it yourself.